 - Validation of incidents relayed to the 1-800 Safe Driving toll number

 - Automated Driver Reports (not available with all logistics software

 What Are The Benefits of Telematics for Drivers?

 Aside from the vehicle-centric insights companies can gain, telematics also has something to offer to drivers since the technology tracks driver behavior, the most overlooked feature of the software.

 Using telematics makes drivers more aware of their driving patterns, habits, and routes.
 The ability to monitor drivers helps companies reduce mileage as drivers are more likely to stay on the route when they know they are being tracked.
 Truck drivers can also receive real-time reminders from their managers to ensure their safety on the road.
 After all, telematics is like having a virtual eye on drivers.

 Dispatch Track has partnered with Geotab so clients can have fully-integrated, best-in-class telematics hardware bundled into a complete compliance solution.
 Geotab is the web application designed for advanced security and the connection of commercial vehicles to the internet.
 It provides web-based analytics that helps businesses manage their fleets better.
 Our combined user-friendly telematics and compliance solution boasts a hard-wired GPS device for better reliability with the ELD mandate as well as temperature trackers and monitors for the food delivery trucking industry.

-Enterprises and their managers can ensure their vehicles and driver's safety with DispatchTrack's telematics.
+Enterprises and their managers can ensure their vehicles and driver's safety with DispatchTrack's telematics fleet management system.
 Plus, knowing driver's behavior and location in real-time indeed comes with many benefits, including reduction of fleet fuel costs, better management of fleet resources, and lowering overall vehicle maintenance costs, among others.
 Thus, making telematics a worthy investment that pays for itself many times over.